BillHoweLab/ai-clinic/_persons/bin-han.md

 short_name: bin-han
 name: 'Bin Han'
 position: 'Member'
-summary: 'Bin Han is a founding member of CALM and a PhD candidate in the UW iSchool.'
+summary: 'Bin Han is a founding member of The AI Clinic and a PhD candidate in the UW iSchool.'
 thumbnail: 'assets/images/bin-han.jpeg'
 ---
-Robert is a member of the center.
+Bin is a member of the center.